-The long-awaited COVID vaccine has become available to some residents of Miami-Dade, and a vaccine appointment has become the latest hot ticket.
-Not all residents are eligible for vaccines, and so far, demand is far outstripping supply.
-Appointments are quickly filled, but it pays to keep checking.
+The long-awaited COVID vaccine has become available to all adult residents of Miami-Dade County, and a vaccine appointment has become the latest hot ticket.

 To keep up with latest news, sign up for the daily Miami on the Cheap newsletter.
 You can also follow us on Facebook and on Twitter and visit our Facebook group page.

 Where are COVID vaccines being given in Miami-Dade?

 NOTE: The J&J vaccine has been temporarily paused.
 If you were scheduled to get that vaccine, you should call the pharmacy and see if they have another vaccine available or you need a new appointment elsewhere.

 Publix, Walmart, Sam’s Club, Winn-Dixie, Costco, Walgreens, CVS (including Navarro and CVS y mas) and Fresco y Mas pharmacies are administering the vaccine to all eligible Florida residents, with appointments required.
 Not all stores from the same chain administer the same vaccine, and usually each store offers only one option.
 We are seeing more available appointments at all these pharmacies, so you may not have to be online the moment new appointments are released.
 Some stores may accept walk-ins.